XOR97/XOR97.github.io/resume.md

 Recommendations would be made available on request.

-Last updated on 12th of December, 2018
+Last updated on 24th of June, 2019
 ```

 ### Work Experience